artiev/python-template/doc/app/user/quickstart.rst

 Main features
 =============

-See :ref:`chap-workflow` and :ref:`chapter-standard-tools` for a complete description of the supported features.
+See :ref:`chapter-workflow` and :ref:`chapter-standard-tools` for a complete description of the supported features.

 Screenshots